 Access a crosswalk between the old and new F-tags here

-Advance Copy- Appendix Z, Emergency Preparedness Final Rule Interpretive Guidelines and Survey Procedures
+Appendix Z, Emergency Preparedness Final Rule Interpretive Guidelines and Survey Procedures

 On September 16, 2016, the final rule on Emergency Preparedness Requirements for Medicare and Medicaid Participating Providers and Suppliers was published (Federal Register Vol. 81, No. 180).
 This rule affects all NFs/SNFs.
 The rule became effective on Nov.
-15, 2016 and will be implemented on Nov.
+15, 2016 and was implemented on Nov.
 15, 2017.
 Appendix Z contains the interpretive guidelines and survey procedures for the Emergency Preparedness Final Rule.

 Surveyor Guidelines for Determining Immediate Jeopardy, Appendix Q, State Operations Manual (SOM)